 What Is The Risk Assessment Screening Program?

-The Risk Assessment Screening Program at the Radin Breast Care Center is designed to assist women in evaluating their risk for breast cancer.
+The Risk Assessment Screening Program at the Radin Breast Care Center in the Fresno area is designed to assist women in evaluating their risk for breast cancer.
 Prescreening and early diagnosis are the keys to successful treatment!
 Our nurse coordinator and genetic counselor can provide you and your family with: